The Primer: Week 7 Edition (2024 Fantasy Football)

 Antonio Gibson (RB)

-Gibson is likely the starting running back for the Patriots again this week.
-Last week, he played 48% of the snaps with 16 touches and 43 total yards.
+If Rhamondre Stevenson isn’t good to go this week (it seems like he will start), Gibson will draw the start this week.
+Last week, as the starter, he played 48% of the snaps with 16 touches and 43 total yards.
 Among 61 qualifying backs, he ranks 29th in missed tackles forced per attempt and second in yards after contact per attempt.
 It looks like another rough week for Gibson incoming.
 Jacksonville has allowed the 12th-fewest rushing yards per game, the sixth-lowest missed tackle rate, and the second-lowest yards after contact per attempt.
 Gibson is a volume-fueled flex option.

 Brian Thomas Jr. (WR)